 They were also put in an altitude chamber (hyPObaric) simulating an altitude of 25,000 feet and then tasked with various exercises to demonstrate the effects of hypoxia.
-In that scene another guy loses it.
+In that movie scene (Officer and a Gentleman) another guy loses it.

 I did all that.
 We went through ejection seat simulations.

 I went to 25,000 feet in the hypobaric chamber and tried to perform manual and mental dexterity exercises.
 Bailing out over water, including treading water in full flight gear for 15 minutes (NOT EASY).
 We also simulated a helicopter rescue being winched out of the water by cable.
-My scuba diving experience proved vital in my ability to pass these tests.
+My scuba diving experience made me very comfortable in and under water, which proved vital in my ability to pass these tests.

 We also learned about how g-forces affect our ability to remain conscious.
 Heavy positive Gs cause the blood in your head to head south (towards your legs).
 And, that makes you black out.
 It’s called “G-LOC,” or Gravity-induced Loss Of Consciousness.
 To combat that effect, we learned how to do the “HICK” maneuver.

 Here’s a short video of a guy riding back-seat who experiences G-LOC:

 Here’s a short video of a back-seater using the HICK maneuver to stay conscious in a high-g turn.
 It is PHYSICAL!
 And if he didn’t do that, he would have QUICKLY blacked-out.